Cross Road Blues: Composition

 The two takes of the song are performed at moderate, but somewhat different tempos.
-Both begin slower and speed up; the first is about 106 beats per minute (bpm), while the second is about 96 bpm.
+Both begin slowly and speed up; the first is about 106 beats per minute (bpm); the second is about 96 bpm.
 Johnson prepares to go into the fifth section for the slower second take, but the engineer apparently cut him off because of the time limits of ten-inch 78 rpm records.
-In addition to the slower tempo, Johnson sings the verses at a lower pitch, although both takes are in the same key.
+Along with the slower tempo, Johnson sings the verses at a lower pitch, although both takes are in the same key.
 This allows for greater variation and nuance in the vocal.
 Together with refinements to some guitar parts, the differences serve to help further distinguish the second take from "Terraplane Blues" and give it more of its own character.

 Releases

 ARC and Vocalion Records issued the first take of "Cross Road Blues" in May 1937 on the then standard 78 rpm record.
 With the flip side "Ramblin' on My Mind", it was the third of eleven singles released during Johnson's lifetime.
 Vocalion's budget labels Perfect Records and Romeo Records also released the single for sale by dime stores.
-Although sales figures are not available, the record was "widely heard in the Delta" and Johnson's tunes were found in jukeboxes in the region.
+Although sales figures are not available, the record was "widely heard in the Delta", and Johnson's tunes were found in jukeboxes in the region.

-As with most of Johnson's recordings, "Cross Road Blues" remained out of print after its initial release until The Complete Recordings box set in 1990.
-The second take was released in 1961, when producer Frank Driggs substituted it for the original on Johnson's first long-playing record album compilation King of the Delta Blues Singers.
+As with most of Johnson's recordings, the single version of "Cross Road Blues" remained out of print after its initial release until The Complete Recordings box set in 1990.
+The second take was released in 1961, in the later days of the American folk music revival.
+Producer Frank Driggs substituted it for the original on Johnson's first long-playing record album compilation King of the Delta Blues Singers.
 This take was also included on the 1990 Complete Recordings (at 2:29, it is 10 seconds shorter than the original 2:39 single version).
+King of the Delta Blues Singers sold around 12,000 copies; The Complete Recordings sold over one million and received a Grammy Award for Best Historical Album in 1991.